 - Roof: Is the ridge straight, not saddled?
 Are the roof planes flat, not dipping or bulging?

-Inspectors look for lots of potential problems in attics, including and checks of the structure, insulation and ventilation system.
-They also make sure homeowners haven't been really stupid and vented their clothes dryers or their bath or kitchen vent fans into the attic.
+Inspectors look for lots of potential problems in attics, including checks of the structure, insulation and ventilation system.
+They also make sure homeowners haven't had an error in judgment and vented their clothes dryers or their bath or kitchen vent fans into the attic.

 - Rafters or trusses: Are they properly sized for the roof span?
 Are they in good condition?

 - Floor joists: If the attic space is used for storage or other purposes, are the joists large enough to handle the additional load?

 - Roof deck (plywood or boards under the shingles): Are there any signs of leaks, mold, rot or insect damage?

 - Ventilation: Is it adequate for the attic space and home?
 Are soffit and/or roof vents blocked, restricting airflow?

 - Insulation: Are insulation levels appropriate for the local climate, and is insulation installed properly?
 Are there any signs of mold or water damage on insulation?